qetr1ck-op/angularjs-es6/readme.md

 > Tested in Chrome v48.x

 A dead simple project with todos list.
-Basic idea was to implement CRUD with todo items, and store/retrieve them in LocalStorage with futher updating to Angular2.
+Basic idea was to implement CRUD with todo items, and store/retrieve them from LocalStorage with futher updating to Angular2.

 ### For dependency and build
 ```